mattzuba/powerwall-controller/README.md

 ## Introduction

 I wrote this AWS Lambda-based script to manage my Powerwalls with a bit more fine-grained control than what the Tesla app offers.
-Because of my power company's higher export rate that I've locked into for 10 years (10.45c/kWh), and the low cost of off-peak electricity on my current plan (5.23c/kWh), I can leverage this arbitrage to use my system to my cost-advantage.
-I need to feed as much electricity to the grid as I can (minimizing power consumption during the day) and use as much from the grid as I can (maximizing power consumption during the night).
+Because of my power company's higher export rate that I've locked into for 10 years (10.45c/kWh), and the low cost of off-peak electricity on my current plan (5.23c/kWh), I can leverage this arbitrage to use my system to my cost-advantage to only use the Powerwalls during peak time (peak shaving) and use solar/grid at all other times.

-I accept the fact that this is not the most environmentally friendly option; one with solar + storage should probably aim to be as self-reliant as possible.
+I accept the fact that this is not the most environmentally friendly option; one with solar+storage should probably aim to be as self-reliant as possible.
 But I'm tired of the monopoly of the power companies with their less than desirable renewable energy stance when they don't control it, so I'm leveraging this loophole to recoup my investment sooner.

-## Tesla Shortcomings
+## Advantages of this script

 Tesla's app doesn't have a mode that suits my needs - namely - only use the Powerwall during peak times.
 It does have some advanced time-of-use (TOU) settings (which this script actually utilizes), but they don't go far enough.
 Using Tesla's out-of-the-box TOU control, my Powerwalls still get used overnight, on weekends and on power company holidays.

-## Improvements
+Thus, this script provides the following improvements:

-This script handles all the issues above by leveraging the Peak TOU settings from the Tesla app to set the battery reserve to a lower level only during peak periods, and then to 100% during all the times above so that the Powerwalls are not used.
+* Leverages Tesla's TOU settings to change the battery reserve to a reasonable value at peak time, and 100% at all other times
+* Configurable reserve during peak time
+* Notifications of failures to adjust reserve
+* Holiday support where holidays are off-peak all day

 ## Setup